Icosahedron Volume Calculator (Regular)

 - The vertices of an icosahedron lie on three mutually perpendicular golden rectangles.

-This is no coincidence — the icosahedron and dodecahedron are “duals” of each other (icosahedron has 20 faces and 12 vertices; dodecahedron has 12 faces and 20 vertices).
-They share the same symmetry group, and many measurements interrelate.
+This is no coincidence.
+The icosahedron and dodecahedron are duals: the icosahedron has 20 faces and 12 vertices, the dodecahedron has 12 faces and 20 vertices.
+They share a symmetry group, so their measurements keep echoing each other.

 Useful icosahedron measurements (all derived from s):